joshwadd/Advanced_Lane_Detection/README.md

 Code for the camera calibration stage can be found with the `CameraCalibration` class in`Code/calibration.py`.

-Any camera using a lens can produce distortions in the
+Any camera using a lens to otain can produce both radial and tangential distortions in the obtained image,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNjA3MzQwOTVdfQ==
+eyJoaXN0b3J5IjpbMTY0MjYwMTk2XX0=
 -->